Vestmannaeyjar – Þar sem hjartað slær…!

 The ultimate Þjóðhátíð song

 In 2012 came the song that is the most epic Þjóðhátíð theme song of them all.
 It captures the atmosphere and feeling like no other, and became an instant classic.
-Ever since, it’s played live on the stroke of midnight, at the culmination of the festival on Sunday night, when the mountainside is set on fire with that incredible row of torches.
-And you will hear it many times throughout the festival.
-It’s that song that immediately caught my heart.
+Ever since, it’s played live on the stroke of midnight at the culmination of the festival on Sunday night.
+The moment when the mountainside is set on fire with that incredible row of torches.
+It’s the song that immediately caught my heart, and you will hear it everywhere during the festival.

 ‘Þar sem hjartað slær’, by Sverrir Bergmann and Fjallabræður